[Based on an incident which happened one evening in Russia. It’s 70% true.]

 Walking into the foyer, she said, ‘Remember this?’ in fake fear.

-The lift died near the 5th floor again, with them inside.
+It died near the 5th floor again, with them inside and he#d bought no salads.